 Yes, family restrooms are available at the Main Entrance, Primate Panorama and near the Kamala Café in Toyota Elephant Passage and are available for nursing located at our Gates Building Garden level restrooms.
 View our digital map or download our app to find restroom locations.

 Smoking is not allowed inside the fences of Denver Zoo.
 You can get your hand stamped and exit at the Main Entrance, smoke in the designated smoking area outside of the zoo and re-enter the zoo when you are finished.

 You may park in any of the parking lots adjacent to the zoo or in the zoo’s four-level parking garage.
 All of the parking is free.
 Access to these parking lots is along 23rd Avenue between York Street and Colorado Boulevard near the zoo’s main entrance.

 Denver Zoo encourages carpooling, using public transportation, bike riding and walking.

-We have nine free days annually.
+We have seven free days annually.
 Click here for list of upcoming free days at Denver Zoo.

 No, for the safety of our guests, self-propelled or motorized riding conveyances such as skateboards, skates, “Heely” brand shoes or similar (wheels must be removed), roller blades, scooters, cycles, big wheels, electric powered toys/riding toys, etc are not allowed.

 No, for safety of our guests and animals, pets of any kind are not allowed on Denver Zoo campus.
 Service animals are allowed with some restrictions.

 Yes, for the safety of our animals items such as balloons, confetti, flags, straws, boom boxes, loud toys, horns, laser pens, flashlights, stilts, etc., are not allowed.
 Denver Zoo reserves the right to refuse any other items that animal staff advises may cause distress to the animal collection.